Orchid Bay Belize: Modern Beauty Planned for An Established Community

 Note: There is a road that runs from Corozal to Sarteneja called the “Ferry Road”.
 It is unpaved and during the wetter season, can be a bit of a mess.
 There are two hand-cranked barges that can slow down your drive.
 Here’s a picture of us delivering a beer or two to the ferry operators.

 A loan has just recently been secured to pave this road and to add two modern bridges.
 The completion of this project would be a significant upgrade and make movement by car much much easier to and from Orchid Bay.
-There was a groundbreaking ceremony for the road earlier this month.
+There was a groundbreaking ceremony for the road in November of 2019.

 Corozal weather is some of the sunniest in Belize – the north has some of the lowest rainfall totals in the country.
 So…if you are looking for warm sunny weather…it’s a great spot for it.